 f) responsibilities and liabilities in the event of information security incidents, such as loss of data;

-g) use of an agreed labeling system for sensitive or critical information, ensuring that the meaning of the labels is immediately understood and that the information is appropriately protected;
+g) use of an agreed labelling system for sensitive or critical information, ensuring that the meaning of the labels is immediately understood and that the information is appropriately protected;

 h) technical standards for recording and reading information and software;